 Scholarships & Procedures

-- If a transcript is needed, complete this TRANSCRIPT REQUEST FORM, and turn it in with the completed application/envelope to the Career Center.
+Before scholarship due dates: Turn in the entire completed application (ready to be mailed/emailed) to the Career Center for school signatures, and reviewing and mailing TRANSCRIPTS If a transcript is needed, complete this TRANSCRIPT REQUEST FORM, and turn it in with the completed application and envelope to the Career Center.
 DO NOT request transcripts electronically by using Parchment.
-You can request an unofficial transcript through your own Infinite Campus but only if it clearly states it needs to be an “unofficial” transcript.
+“Unofficial” transcripts can be obtained through your own Infinite Campus account.

-- When needing to email a transcript, complete this Transcript Request and turn it in to the Career Center where it will be scanned and an email sent to a designated email address.
+- Emailing a transcript: Complete the Transcript Form and turn it in to the Career Center to be emailed.
+The transcript will be scanned and sent to the designated scholarship email’s address you provide on the Transcript Form.

 - Recommendation letters should always be returned to the student in order to be mailed with the scholarships’ requirements.
-Letters can be placed in a sealed envelope with a signature across the seal for security.
+Letters can be placed in a sealed envelope with a signature across the seal for security and authenticity reasons.

-- Allow 1-2 weeks for any official/Dean signatures or sections to be completed, obtaining transcripts, and mailing by the Career Center before the scholarship due date.
-Each scholarship will be reviewed before mailing for accuracy requirements and the return address will be from LNHS.
+Allow 1-2 weeks for any official/Dean signatures or sections to be completed, obtaining transcripts, and mailing by the Career Center, before the scholarship due date.
+Each scholarship will be reviewed before mailing for accuracy requirements.

-- Each college offers their own scholarships, be sure to visit their websites frequently.
-Also check with newspapers, magazines, parents’ employers, student’s employer, churches, and any organizations/clubs student or parents attend.
+- All colleges offers their own scholarships, be sure to visit their websites frequently.
+Also check with newspapers, magazines, parents’ employers, student’s employer, churches, and any student or parent/relative organizations/clubs.

 General Scholarships, Awards & Resources